zlvnt/rag-observatory/research/deep dives/01-metrics-vs-quality-gap.md

 This creates a systematic blind spot.

-### The Three Failure Patterns
+### The Four Failure Patterns

-After analyzing all 30 queries, we identified three recurring patterns:
+After analyzing all 30 queries, we identified four recurring patterns:

 #### Pattern 1: "Meleset Sedikit" (Slightly Off) — 30% of queries